Family Guy season 6

 The sixth season of Family Guy first aired on Fox from September 23, 2007, to May 4, 2008.
-The season includes 12 episodes and was shortened due to creator Seth MacFarlane's participation in the 2007–2008 Writers Guild of America strike, which resulted in Fox airing episodes without MacFarlane doing the final work.
+The season included 12 episodes and was shortened due to creator Seth MacFarlane's participation in the 2007–2008 Writers Guild of America strike, which resulted in Fox airing episodes without MacFarlane doing the final work.
 The episode "Lois Kills Stewie" was the last episode completed before the strike.
 When the strike ended in February 2008, Fox had already aired three episodes without any input from MacFarlane.

 Episodes 2–8 of the sixth season are included on the Volume 6 DVD, which was released on October 21, 2008, and episodes 9–12 are included on the Volume 7 DVD, which was released on June 16, 2009.
 The season aired in the UK from May 4, 2008 – June 15, 2008 on BBC Three.

 The executive producers for the sixth production season are Seth MacFarlane, David A. Goodman, Chris Sheridan and Danny Smith.
 Despite this being the show's sixth television season, only four episodes from the sixth production season were aired as part of it, with the remainder being held off for seasons seven and eight as a result of the WGA strike.
 Goodman and Sheridan continued to serve as showrunners.